Mean fields and fluctuations in compressible magnetohydrodynamic flows: Influence of the mean-field dynamo

 As the mean field dynamo saturates, the mean magnetic field dominates compared to the fluctuating field.
-The vertical profile of the smoothed total magnetic energy corresponds to the mean magnetic energy.
-The peaks of the vertical profiles remain at $|z| = 0.3 \kpc$, see Figs.~\ref{fig:Figure6}b,c.

-The increasing mean magnetic field significantly alters the vertical profile of the kinetic energy, as shown in Figs.~\ref{fig:Figure7}b,c.
-All the components in the division of kinetic energy are concentrated towards the midplane and the maximum value of $\langle e_{\rm k} \rangle_{\ell}$ decreases.
+The vertical profile of the smoothed total magnetic energy is increasingly dominated by the mean magnetic energy, with the peaks at $|z| = 0.3 \kpc$ now dominating; see figures~\ref{fig:mag_eng_vertical_profiles}b,c.
+The increasing mean magnetic field significantly alters the vertical profile of the kinetic energy, as shown in figures~\ref{fig:kin_eng_vertical_profiles}b,c.
+All the components in the division of kinetic energy are ultimately concentrated near the midplane (so that the peaks at $z=0.3 \kpc$ have been suppressed), and the maximum value of $\langle e_{\rm k} \rangle_{\ell}$ decreases.

-Strong mean magnetic fields generated via dynamo action in the same ISM simulations have been shown to suppress outflows of hot gas \citep[see][]{Evirgen:2017}, which are associated with high values of kinetic energy.
-This would lead to a vertical profile of kinetic energy with the characteristics present in Fig.~\ref{fig:Figure7}c.
+Strong mean magnetic fields generated via dynamo action in the same ISM simulations have been shown to suppress outflows of the hot gas \citep[see][]{Evirgen:2017}, which are associated with high values of kinetic energy.
+This would lead to a vertical profile of kinetic energy with the characteristics present in figure~\ref{fig:kin_eng_vertical_profiles}c.
 The most dramatic change is the effect on the `intermediate scale' component of the kinetic energy, $e_{\rm st}$.
-As the magnetic field strength increases, the horizontal average of $e_{\rm st}$ decreases significantly, becoming almost equal to zero except near to the mid-plane.
+As the magnetic field strength increases, the magnitude of the horizontal average of $e_{\rm st}$ decreases significantly, becoming small except near to the midplane.
 As a result, the kinetic energy is approximately split between the mean and small-scale energies $e_{\rm s}$ and $e_{\rm t}$.

-As this change appears to be the most significant, we focus on horizontal planes from the snapshots $t = 0.8 \Gyr$ and $t = 1.6 \Gyr$ at which the vertical profiles of $e_{\rm st}$ shown in Fig.~\ref{fig:Figure7} show the most profound differences.
+As this change appears to be the most significant, we focus on horizontal planes from the snapshots $t = 0.8 \Gyr$ and $t = 1.6 \Gyr$ at which the vertical profiles of $e_{\rm st}$ shown in figure~\ref{fig:kin_eng_vertical_profiles} show the most profound differences.